darknuma/codestorm_hackathon/README.md

 ## Thoughts Process

-For a more granular thinking towards the approach there are three markdowns (`CL.md`, `DS.md` and `GC.md`) that shows the thought to generating the data we needed in the master data, which incorporated different researches and macro/micro economic data from Nigeria Bureau Statistics their ***LSMS Integrated Surveys on Agriculture Nigeria General Household SurveyPanel*** report to generate a synthetic simulated data from existing data, the documentation shown in `MasterTD.md`
+For a more granular thinking towards the approach there are three markdowns (`CL.md`, `DS.md` and `GC.md`) that shows the thought to generating the data we needed in the master data, which incorporated different researches and macro/micro economic data from Nigeria Bureau Statistics their ***LSMS Integrated Surveys on Agriculture Nigeria General Household SurveyPanel*** report to generate a synthetic simulated data from existing data, the documentation shown in `MasterTD.md` you would find this files in `technical_docs/` directory

 ## Project Structure